Declaration in accordance with Section 289f of the German Commercial Code (Handelsgesetzbuch – HGB)

 Preparation of recommendations and motions with regard to new contracts for the Supervisory Board as a whole

 Preliminary review of the annual financial statements and the independence of the external auditors of the annual and consolidated financial statements.
-Regular consultation regarding the risk position and risk management system of the Group.

 In March 2016 the Supervisory Board has reviewed the efficiency of its work with the support of an experienced expert.